Robert Campin

 Featured:

-Robert Campin (1375April 26, 1444, known as the Master of Flémalle, is sometimes considered the first great master of Flemish painting.
 Although heavily indebted to contemporary masters of manuscript illumination, Campin displayed greater powers of realistic observation than any other painter before him.
-He was one of the first artists to experiment with reintroduction of oil-based colors, instead of painting with egg-based tempera, to achieve the brilliance of color typical for this period.
-Campin used the new technique to convey strong, rounded characters by modeling light and shade in compositions of complex perspectives.
+He was one of the first artists to experiment with the use of oil-based colors, in lieu of egg-based tempera, to achieve the brilliance of color typical for this period.
+Campin used the new technique to convey strong, rounded characters by modelling light and shade in compositions of complex perspectives.
+It remains a matter of debate how far the complex symbolism that is generally accepted as existing in the work of Van Eyck also exists in the work of Campin.

-Art historians have always been eager to trace the beginnings of Northern Renaissance to one single artist.
-For a long time it was accepted that Jan van Eyck was the first painter to depart from conventions of Gothic art.
+Art historians have long been keen to trace the beginnings of the Northern Renaissance - with far less evidence to go on than in Italy.
+For a long time it was thought that Jan van Eyck was the first painter to make full use of the innovations apparent in manuscript illumination in panel painting.

 In the 20th century, several scholars suggested that the Master of Flémalle may be none other than Robert Campin, documented as a master painter in Tournai from 1406.
 The argument turns around a paper mentioning two pupils entering his studio in 1427 - Jacques Daret and Rogelet de la Pasture.
-The last named was probably the great Rogier van der Weyden.
-The only documented altarpiece of Daret shows striking similarities with works of Master of Flémalle, as do early works by Rogier.
+The latter was probably Rogier van der Weyden.
+A very well-documented altarpiece by Daret shows striking similarities with the works of Master of Flémalle, as do early works by Rogier.
 Therefore it is tempting to assume that both Daret and Rogier were disciples of the Master of Flémalle, i.e. Robert Campin.
-Another possibility, however, is that Flémalle altarpieces were painted by Rogier himself when he was still in his twenties.
+Another possibility, however, is that the Flémalle panels were painted by Rogier himself when he was still in his twenties.
+Some scholars have even attributed the famous Deposition in the Prado (Madrid) to Campin rather than Van der Weyden.

 Personal tools